chrisduerr/dotfiles/wiki/dhcpcd.md

-## Using a static IP and noarp to boost boot time
+## Use a static IP and noarp to boost boot time

 |          |                                                                                    |
 |----------|------------------------------------------------------------------------------------|